HopkinsIDD/haiti_ocv_JHUmodel/README.md

 ## Model Supplement - Elizabeth C. Lee, Andrew S. Azman, Justin Lessler

 This repository presents the code and data to reproduce the results for the model from the Johns Hopkins Bloomberg School of Public Health (Model-1).
+Please read the following descriptions about the contents of each folder.

-### Supplement Text
+### Supplement_Text

 This folder contains documents describing the methods and results for Model-1.